mattfarina/pkg/use_cases/work_with_private_packages.md

   (for PHP) and [npm](https://docs.npmjs.com/files/package.json#repository) (for Node.js),
   provide a means to specify a repository.
 This does it a little different as it can be associated with each import.
+- Providing this data as part of package metadata eliminates the need for a second file (such as `~/.netrc`) that must do that mapping.

 ## Solution
 The json configuration allows one to specify the the repository.
 For example,